asavoy/qmk_firmware/keyboards/crkbd/keymaps/asavoy-corne-mx/README.md

 * Can add new layers as layer taps on alphas
 * Layer fixes
   * Cannot access the adjust layer.
 Access with 2 outer thumbs.
-  * Confusing order; fn-layer is on layer 2 but should be later since it is rare to use.
-So swap layer 2 and layer 4.
 * OLEDs don't work

 Edit workflow: